 However, just like everywhere in the world, TDI 5’s also got plenty of beautiful things to see.
 Backpackers, make sure you visit them in the summer when you can camp, cause hostel prices are stunning!

-Examples: Norway, Swedem, Switzerland
+Examples: Norway, Sweden, Switzerland

 Something to keep in mind: the photos on my other posts are not necessarily a reliable indicator of TDI.